-- 1. Attend at least 80% of the class meetings, online or (on designated dates) in person - 2.
+- 1. Attend at least 80% of the class meetings - 2.
 Participate in the discussions in class - 3.
 Turn in satisfactory written assignments - 4.
 Have satisfactory performance on in-class presentations - 5.
 Turn in (and present) a satisfactory final report

 Final reports and presentations: The final report will be much grander than the homework exercises that you will turn in during the course.
-It can be one of the following

 - 1. A statistical consulting project in which you are involved - 2.
-A set of data that you have collected and analyzed

-- 3. A critical review of the statistics in a journal article that you have read - 4.
+A set of data that you have collected and analyzed - 3.
+A critical reveiw of the statistics in a journal article that you have read - 4.
 A statistical topic that is new to you - 5.
 A specialized piece of software or specialized statistical routine that is new to you